MiguelQueiroz010/HeavyIron-RLE/README.md

 # Credits
 Compression/De-Compresion logic by denim and MummRa(STR Brasil).
 Using in the tool, Rainbow IMGLIB.
-Thanks the Heavy Iron Modding Community for decompiling game variables and etc.
+Thanks the Heavy Iron Modding Community for decompiling game variables and all involved.